Average Output Current for Step down Chopper (Buck Converter) Solution

 Variables Used

-Output Current - (Measured in Ampere) - Output Current is defined as the average of a current over one complete cycle at the output terminal of the chopper based circuit.
+Average Output Current Buck Converter - (Measured in Ampere) - Average Output Current Buck Converter is defined as the average current at the output of buck converter over a complete input cycle.

 Duty Cycle - A Duty Cycle or power cycle is the fraction of one period in which a signal or system is active.